jacobggman/i-Voting/README.md

 # i-Voting

-Secure, trustful and anonymity backend internet voting protocol and implantation
+Secure, trustful and anonymity backend internet voting protocol and implantation POC

 ## How it works?